Hgoatly/MS1/README.md

 and 'Roboto', with a fallback of sans-serif for the content.

 ## Testing.
+---
 All site pages, and the css stylesheet were inputted into the w3 code validators.
 They all passed with no errors.
+All pages were tested in Firefox, Chrome, Opera, Microsoft Edge and IOS.
+They all worked well in all of these browsers.
 I undertook the following tests on my site.

 ### Sitewide Features.